 Sometimes things will not work.
 But all is not lost.
-This chapter has ideas for understanding and solving the kinds of problems we often encounter.
+This chapter has ideas for understanding and solving the kinds of problems we often encounter in this course.

+Controlles

-3.1 cPar nel Login Problems
+2.1 cPar nel Login Problems

-3.2 Prog gramming Problems
+2.2 2.2 Programming Problems

-3.3 Web ppage Problems
+2.3 Web page Problems

-3.3.1 Webpage Does Not Load
+2.3.1 Webpage Does Not Load

-3.3.2 404 Error
+2.3.2 404 Error

-3.3.3 Internal Server Error
+2.3.3 Internal Server Error

-3.3.4 Blank or Incomplete Webpage
+2.3.4 Blank or Incomplete Webpage

-3.1 cPanel Login Problems
+2.1 cPanel Login Problems

-If you are trying to use cPanel and have trouble logging in, the person to see is Micah Uyehara, in GCB 106.
-His email address is <micah.uyehara@byuh.edu>.
-He runs the IS2 machine where our cPanel accounts are stored.
+If you are trying to use cPanel and have trouble logging in, the person to see is Micah Uyehara, <micah.uyehara@byuh.edu> in GCB 117.
+Micah operates the IS2 machine where our cPanel accounts are stored.

-3.2 Programming Problems
+2.2 Programming Problems